'Psychopath' Trump sets off red flags for psychiatrist after latest threats against opponents

 Dodes then added, "Trump is an extreme outlier in human psychology."

-Possibly just as worse are his supporters, Dondes claims, by first stating, "They lack knowledge of the history and techniques of populist tyrants and the inevitable loss of freedom and democracy from them.
+Possibly just as bad are his supporters, Dodes claims, by first stating, "They lack knowledge of the history and techniques of populist tyrants and the inevitable loss of freedom and democracy from them.
 That is the sad history of people democratically electing such despots; they don't realize the level of malignant psychology behind the populist face."

 He added, "They may not individually be as psychologically ill as Trump, but they lack the moral fortitude to risk their personal political fortunes by opposing him.
 Said another way, they would also support a less psychopathic leader if that were in their personal interest."